tankdinh/COVID-19-and-Impact-on-Stock_Prices_VN-30_Index-Vietnam/README.md

 ---

 ### Data Processing
-Subsequently, the .XLXS files are imported to SQL server
+Subsequently, the .XLSX files are imported to SQL server

 ---